flybywiresim/docs/docs/fbw-a32nx/feature-guides/mcdu-keyboard.md

 - ++esc++ and arrow keys are not captured
 - CLR held (>2s)
     * Use ++shift+backspace++ together instead of ++backspace++
 - Clicking on screen + using camera keybind keys will cause MCDU to move out of the view.
-Since the camera is locked it is not possible to click on the screen to unfocus the MCDU
+Since the camera is locked, it is not possible to click on the screen to unfocus the MCDU
     * Use keyboard shortcuts below to unfocus:
         * ++ctrl+z++
         * ++alt++
 - Keybindings are currently optimized for `ANSI/ISO-UK` keyboard layouts. `ISO-DE/ISO-NORD` users will notice that slash keys on their keyboards may not function as expected.
-This is an unfortunate limitation of the Coherent Webkit based JS Engine.
+This is an unfortunate limitation of the Coherent WebKit based JS Engine.
     * The following keys can be used as substitutes instead:
         * ++greater++
         * ++"#"++ (or ++single-quote++)